 Freddie Mckendrick

-I am a PhD student with the Avian Ecology Group at the University of Liverpool.
+I am currently based at NIOZ in the Netherlands working as a postdoctoral research scientist.
 I am primarily interested in how and why individuals differ in their behavioural responses to environmental change with a particular focus on movement ecology.

 Current research